JBraun04/Braunj9_PhaserWeek2/README.md

 ## Checklist:
 - [ ] update the assignment checks above to the correct link
 - [ ] make sure the assignment checks pass
-- [ ] fill out the self evaluation and Reflection
+- [x] fill out the self evaluation and Reflection
-- [ ] submit the repository link on Canvas
+- [x] submit the repository link on Canvas

 ## Self-Evaluation:

-how many points out of 20 do you deserve on this assignment:
+how many points out of 20 do you deserve on this assignment: 18

 ## Self-Reflection:

+I enjoyed this assignment a lot and I feel like it is providing me with a lot of Phaser knowledge that will help me in the final project.
+This definitely gave me a better understanding of the audio and sprite capabilities of Phaser.

 ### How long it took me to finish this?

+3 hours.